-- Map any new public (City-operated) stormwater treatment and flow control facilities constructed in 2022. - Map any new MS4 infrastructure constructed in 2022. - Complete mapping for all known connections from the MS4 to a privately owned stormwater system by August 1, 2023.
+- Map any new public (City-operated) stormwater treatment and flow control facilities constructed in 2023. - Map any new MS4 infrastructure constructed in 2023.

 2.5 Illicit Discharge Detection and Elimination (IDDE), Special Condition S5.C.5

 The City's stormwater management ordinance prohibits the discharge of anything that is not stormwater, with a few exceptions, into the MS4.
 The IDDE program guides City responses to spills and to reports of potential discharges to the storm sewer.
 Staff monitors the system through inspection of priority outfalls.
 The program is carried out primarily by the Community Development - Engineering Department, although support for spill response is provided by the Public Works Department.